jbroadway/docs/docs/1.0/creator-tools.md

 ## Upgrading

 First, make sure you're on the correct version of Unity.
-You should be using version `2017.3.1p1` which can be [downloaded here](https://unity3d.com/unity/qa/patch-releases).
+You should be using version `2017.3.1p1` (downloads: [Windows](https://beta.unity3d.com/download/6c5ba423732e/UnityDownloadAssistant-2017.3.1p1.exe), [Mac](https://beta.unity3d.com/download/6c5ba423732e/UnityDownloadAssistant-2017.3.1p1.dmg)).

 To upgrade to a new version of the Flipside Creator Tools, [download the latest version](/files/downloads/FlipsideCreatorTools-v0.6.unitypackage) (v0.6) and import it into your Unity project via _Assets > Import Package > Custom Package_ in the Unity application menu.